Galletta's Go-Karts, Speedway, & Racing Club, Oswego, NY, USA

 The start of the 13th Annual Galletta's Klassic - this year 200 laps!

 On one final occasion in 2008, we took a cue from the WKA Jr. 1 and Jr. 2 classes at Oswego when we tried to mix the classes under the condition that each class would race on the same track at the same time, but two different point series and two different winners (OHV Outlaw and Flathead Galletta's), .
 However, the Outlaws then voted the Galletta's class out of even this compromise, and then resumed their mocking of the Galletta's class in person and also (rather cowardly so) as anonymous posters on the Oswego Kartway forums.
+The Outlaw Class has since apologized and we have accepted.
+We harbor no hard feelings, and would love for them to race on our track in a separate series.
+Our problem no longer is with these guys... it is with one very stubborn man who controls the fate of Oswego Speedway's small dirt track.

 However, Oswego Kartway track operators seem to again try to force the two motor types together for 2009.
 Why?
 WKA doesn't allow flatheads (Raptors) to race OHVs (Animals), so why Oswego Kartway does is irrational and illogical.
 We've tried it in 2004, 2005, 2006, 2007, and 2008, and it didn't work once, so why still try?
 Because the two classes got comparable time trial times and there aren't enough "Outlaws" to make the minimum?
 Again, it is heavy and powerful vs. light and quick.
 On the same track, they don't mix fairly, and one side always has the 1-up.
 The same tired old argument again and again.
 "Too light" vs. "Too much horsepower."
 Because Matt wins too much and he's one of the lightest guys?
 Well, the minimum weight rule should solve that, right?
 It's also highly illogical and hypocritical that now the same track is making "box stock" clone motor classes when the same officials forced us to stray from our original box stock rules by forcing us to race bigger motors!

 The history lesson is ended, and as a final solution, all active Galletta's drivers have elected to solidify and stick to our rules as seen above.
 In short, it is: 1-WD, Pump gas only, Raptor rods, shaved heads, 100% Box Stock 90s-style carbs, and certain pre-approved Dyno Cams.
-In addition, for 2009, we will have a minimum weight rule (the best medium weight between all driver/kart combos will be the absolute minimum weight allowed, and any below it will result in a disqualification).
+In addition, for 2009, we will have a minimum weight rule (the best medium weight between all driver/kart combos will be the absolute minimum weight allowed, and any below it will result in a disqualification, above it will be allowed headers).
 We planned to institute one in 2007 and 2008, but forced to run against 6.5hps, our lighter weight was our only saving grace against such power differential.
 No more "horsepower" vs. "light" duels.
 The Galletta's Karting Club is equal-motor 5hp exclusive with a minimum weight rule, and it doesn't race on any track that discriminates against us and forces us to race bigger motors, or (laughably) weighs down people every time they win.
 Period.

 (...and I bet the people who needed to read it just conveniently glazed over it, and keep trying to force us to race against bigger motors.
 We'll see.)